tektoncd/community/teps/0104-tasklevel-resource-requirements.md

 by the limit range, the requests may be spread out between containers.
 If there is no container configuration that satisfies the LimitRange, the TaskRun will be rejected.

+We must ensure that the sum of the requests for each container is still the desired requests for the TaskRun, **even after LimitRange defaults have applied**.
+For example, if a user requests 1 CPU for a Task with 2 steps, and a pod is created with one container with 1 CPU and one container without a request, LimitRange default requests will apply to the container without a CPU request, causing the pod to have more CPU than desired.
+Splitting Task-level resource requests among the pod's containers will prevent this problem.

 ### Naming

 "Resources" is an extremely overloaded term in Tekton.